Depending on your priorities and setting, different fuels may be best for your fire pit

 RESULT – Choosing the right fuel ensures your fire pit satisfies your needs and goals.

-Did you know that most people use their fire pits more in the fall?
-However, fire pits can be used during any season for some backyard fun.
+Did you know that most people use fire pits more in the fall?
+However, fire pits can be used during any season for backyard fun.

 What Type of Fire Pit Fuel is Best for You?